2103Java/TeamFiveIsAlive/README.md

 To-do list:
 * Add a password hashing feature to make the site more secure.
-* Give users the option to upload a document or picture of their receipt
+* Give employees the option to upload a document or picture of their receipt.

 ## Getting Started